Tuxliri/tuxliri.github.io/_posts/2022-10-07-Awesome-resources.md

 - [commonmark](https://commonmark.org/) | a useful basic resource on the Markdown syntax
 - [git - the simple guide](https://rogerdudler.github.io/git-guide/) | very simple but complete git guide, no deep stuff
 - [The Least You Need to Know About GitHub Pages](https://tomcam.github.io/least-github-pages/) | blazing-focused github pages learning guide
+- [The Raspberry Pi guide for scientists and everyone else](https://raspberrypi-guide.github.io) | nice, to-the-point guide on using the raspberry pi